tonyngmk/Data-Engineer-Tech-Challenge/README.md

 - Total items price
 - Total items weight

-Set up a PostgreSQL database using the docker image provided.
+Set up a PostgreSQL database using the Docker [image](https://hub.docker.com/_/postgres) provided.
 We expece at least a Dockerfile which will stand up your database with the DDL statements to create the necessary tables.
 You are required to produce  entity-relationship diagrams as necessary to illustrate your design.

 Analysts from the e-commerce company will need to query some information from the database.
 Below are 2 of the sameple queries from the analysts.
 Do note to design your database to account for a wide range of business use cases and queries.
+You are tasked to write a SQL statement for each of the following task:
 1. Which are the top 10 members by spending
 2. Which are the top 3 items that are frequently brought by members